cpbotha/nvpy/README.md

 ================

 * Full syncs also in background thread.
-At the moment does a full sync at startup, can take a while.
+At the moment does a full sync at startup, which can take a while. nvpy already does background thread saving and syncing while you work, so everything you type is backed up within a few seconds of you typing it.
 * Tag support.

 Bugs and feedback